kecorbin/is-immutable-vault-consul/README.md

 The init command will show you your root token and unseal key.
 (In a real production environment, you would specify a larger key threshold `-recovery-shares=5 -recovery-threshold=3` and use PGP/keybase encryption to protect the values).
 These will be important for going through the subsequent configuration processes and need to be protected/kept in a safe place.

 1. In the AWS Console, find and select your Consul instances and pick one.
-1. Determine the public or private(if using bastion) ip address to use to connect to the instance.
+2. Determine the public or private(if using bastion) ip address to use to connect to the instance.
-1. ssh -i ~/.ssh/id_my_aws_key centos@<ip address>
+3. ssh -i ~/.ssh/id_my_aws_key centos@ip.ip.ip.ip
-1. On the Consul server, run the following commands:
+4. On the Consul server, run the following commands:

 ```
 /home/centos/bootstrap_tokens.sh